rajeshreddy-1707/The-Blue-Badge/README.md

 # The-Blue-Badge
-Mavigation Software for the visually impaired people.
+Navigation Software for the visually impaired people.